 - Short vegetable crops (knee-high and below); cabbage, lettuce, broccoli, kales, spinach, collards, broad beans, carrot, strawberry, and others

 - Pasture; grass and legumes

 When choosing the crop to irrigate using this method, consider its susceptibility to foliage fungal infections predisposed by leaf surface wetness.
-Tomato, potato, peppers, peas, green beans and chilli easily succumb to foliage fungal infections when overhead or rain hose irrigation methods are used for a long time.
+Tomato, potato, peppers, peas, green beans, and chili easily succumb to foliage fungal infections when overhead or a rain hose system is used for a long time.